How to open a business bank account

 It depends on your business needs.

-If your business transactions are mostly digital, receiving payment by bank transfer, and needing integration with accounting software, the likes of Starling Bank, Monzo Lite, and Tide are good options.
+Are your business transactions mostly digital?
+If you receive payment by bank transfer, and need to integrate accounting software, Starling Bank, Monzo and Tide are good options.

-If you need to deposit cash and cheques on a regular basis, you may be best choosing a high street bank with a branch near you, for example, TSB, Royal Bank of Scotland, or NatWest.
+Do you need to deposit cash and cheques regularly?
+Consider choosing a high street bank with a branch near you, for example, TSB, Royal Bank of Scotland or NatWest.

 Always do your own research before opening a business bank account.